vorcigernix/engineeringroles/developers/developers_path.md

 #### Essential skills
 * Core knowledge of software engineering
 * Core knowledge of the stack and the product
-* Writing efficient code and tests
+* Writing of an efficient code and tests
-* Contribution to user-story ACs
 * Pointing out setbacks in meetings
 * Reaching goals specified in education plan